in

 They are virtually indistinguishable from hard wired lights, although the lack of a switch may confuse your guests.

-Wireless ceiling lights that are motion activated can be a great way to illuminate spaces like closets or basements, without the need to grope in the dark.
+Wireless ceiling lights that are motion activated can be a great way to illuminate spaces like closets or basements without the need to grope in the dark.

 Swag Lights

-Led Integrated
+Led Integrated Lights

 Integrated LED lighting fixtures have a longer lifetime then screw-in LED bulbs and are more energy-efficient than fluorescent or incandescent bulbs.
 The disadvantage is they are a little more expensive to install.

-Living room with ceiling fan with light Ceiling fans can be mounted on ceiling lights or you can find a light fixture built into a ceiling light fixture.
+Ceiling fans can be mounted on ceiling lights or you can find a illumination fixture built into a ceiling luminaire fixture.
 They work best with pendant lights or chandeliers.
 Not only are they a nice decorative touch, but they can also improve the room’s air circulation.

 Ceiling fans help regulate the temperature in your home by pushing cool air down or drawing warm air up, depending on which direction they rotate.